ching-min/Tic-Tac-Toe-Game-Design/README.md

 2.The first one whose items can be a line (horizontal, vertical, or diagonal) is winner, while the other one is loser.

 This game is implemented by LabView.

+P.S.
+Part of UI of the game and the document is in Traditional Chinese currently.